falkr/iik-edu/pages/external-TTM4502.md

 :report:
 **Summary of the tasks:**
-* Read through the reports during the 3 weeks preceeding the presentation day.
+* Read through the reports during the 3 weeks preceding the presentation day.
 * Be present on campus on the presentation day and chair the sessions where the students whose reports you have read present their pre-project.
-* For each pre-project, fill in an evaluation and feedback form together with the main supervisor and submit the form evaluation and feeback forms to the [department's administration](mailto:liv.k.stubberud@ntnu.no,laurent.paquereau@ntnu.no).
+* For each pre-project, fill in an evaluation and feedback form together with the main supervisor and submit the form evaluation and feedback forms to the [department's administration](mailto:liv.k.stubberud@ntnu.no,laurent.paquereau@ntnu.no).

 ## About the course